Silverfort Integrates Runtime Identity Controls into Copilot Studio Agents

 What happened

-According to SiliconANGLE, Silverfort launched an integration that applies its identity and access controls to Microsoft Copilot Studio agents, enforcing policy at runtime.
-Per SiliconANGLE reporting and Silverforts statements, the integration evaluates each Copilot agent access request in real time and returns a decision before the action executes.
-The article quotes Ron Rasin, chief strategy officer at Silverfort: "The more access an AI agent has to corporate resources, the more powerful it becomes.
-Without deep identity context, theres no way to make an informed, real-time decision about whether an agents action is legitimate or overreach.
-Silverforts integration with Microsoft Copilot Studio is a recognition that runtime identity enforcement isnt optional, its the foundation for deploying AI with confidence."
+Silverfort launched an integration that applies its identity and access controls to Microsoft Copilot Studio agents, enforcing policy at runtime, per a Silverfort press release and SiliconANGLE.
+Silverfort says a policy engine sits logically between an agent's execution runtime and the target resource, evaluates each access request in real time, and returns a decision before the action runs.
+Ron Rasin, Chief Strategy Officer at Silverfort, said in the release: "The more access an AI agent has to corporate resources, the more powerful it becomes.
+Without deep identity context, there's no way to make an informed, real-time decision about whether an agent's action is legitimate or overreach.
+That's why agentic security is an identity problem at its core.
+Silverfort's integration with Microsoft Copilot Studio is a recognition that runtime identity enforcement isn't optional, it's the foundation for deploying AI with confidence."

 Technical details

-Per Silverforts description as reported by SiliconANGLE, the integration ties each agent action back to the human user and multiple machine identities, evaluates contextual risk at the moment of access, returns allow/deny decisions before execution, and logs activity for audit.
-Silverfort says its controls limit privilege elevation, block anomalous access attempts prior to execution, and adapt policies based on real-time context.
-The company characterizes the product as extending visibility and enforcement across human, service, machine, and external agent identities.
+Per Silverfort, the integration ties each agent action back to the human user and multiple machine identities, evaluates contextual risk at the moment of access, returns allow or deny decisions before execution, and logs activity for audit.
+The company says its controls limit privilege elevation, block anomalous access attempts before they run, and adapt policies to real-time context across human, service, machine, and external agent identities.
+SiliconANGLE reports the launch follows Silverfort's April 2026 acquisition of Fabrix Security, an AI-native identity company whose runtime decisioning engine is being folded into Silverfort's Runtime Access Protection.

 Industry context

-Industry context: Microsoft-related reporting cited by SiliconANGLE indicates widespread internal adoption of low-code/no-code agents, with more than 80% of the Fortune 500 deploying such agents and 29% of employees using unsanctioned AI agents at work.
-Editorial analysis: Organizations adopting agentic workflows commonly face increased identity-complexity and auditability requirements; runtime decisioning and strong identity context are recurring controls vendors highlight for mitigating lateral movement and privilege escalation risks.
+Silverfort cites Microsoft figures, reported by SiliconANGLE, that more than 80% of the Fortune 500 are deploying low-code or no-code agents and that 29% of employees use unsanctioned AI agents at work.
+Editorial analysis: organizations adopting agentic workflows commonly face increased identity complexity and audit requirements, and runtime decisioning with strong identity context is a recurring vendor approach to limiting lateral movement and privilege escalation.

 What to watch

-For practitioners and security teams: monitor integration maturity with enterprise identity providers, latency and false-positive rates for real-time decisions, logging and audit compatibility with governance frameworks, and ability to cover multiple agent runtimes and third-party agents.
+practitioners and security teams should watch integration maturity with enterprise identity providers, latency and false-positive rates for real-time decisions, audit and logging compatibility with governance frameworks, and how well the controls extend to additional agent runtimes and third-party agents.

 Scoring Rationale